 Oilfield workers in Texas and across the United States face a very real danger of severe injury and death due to preventable oilfield accidents and explosions.
+According to the Center for Disease Control Oil Extraction Database, Texas leads the country in oilfield injuries and fatalities, with almost 40 percent of fatalities occurring in the Permian Basin.
 These incidents are not just statistics, but a stark reminder of a systemic problem where oil companies prioritize profit over the safety of their workers and contractors.

 The good news is that you don’t have to fight on your own.
 Our undefeated oilfield accident lawyers have done this hundreds of times before, winning the largest settlements and verdicts in United States History.

-We’re here to stand up to these corporate giants and their teams of lawyers, make sure that you receive the justice and compensation you deserve, and force the companies to be safer so that accidents like this don’t happen again.
+Our Houston personal injury attorneys are here to stand up to these corporate giants and their legal teams, make sure that you receive the justice and compensation you deserve, and force the companies to be safer so that accidents like this don’t happen again.